 What do I mean by this?

-Listen – there is nothing wrong with free.
-It is a great model.
-But if something free has no commercial side to it, then you need to look cautiously at how (and if) you will integrate it into your model.
+There is nothing wrong with free.
+It’s a great model.
+But if something free has no commercial side to it, then look cautiously at how (and if) you will integrate it.

 For a small and simple plugin, that may be acceptable.
 Something simple can be updated or maintained easily.
 But a large and complex plugin maintained by one developer or a small group needs to be considered in a different manner.

 Do they have a commercial model?
 If so, does it seem viable?
 How many downloads does the plugin have?
 Does it appear that the developers convert a reasonable percentage of free users into paid customers?